 Students enrolled in the Veterinary Science program will understand the fundamentals of animal science, be introduced to a variety of species, breeds, and characteristics of both large and small animals.
-They will compare animal anatomy and physiology, research animal disease and prevention, and study genetics, breeding and reproduction of domestic animals.
+They will compare animal anatomy and physiology, research animal disease and prevention, surgery and radiology of domestic animals, study genetics, breeding and reproduction of domestic animals.
 Working and learning in the school's new Veterinary Science Training Center & Community Clinic, these students will be introduced to all aspects of a comprehensive veterinary practice, and will earn college credits and industry-recognized certifications throughout the course of study.